Reasons Not To Cruise

 Except the Internet/Wifi even where complimentary appears to be the only thing on a cruise ship in scarcity.
 So much for your social media credentials because 'if you didn't post it right away, it didn't happen!'

-As someone who loves cruising, please note I wrote this with my tongue in my right cheek.
-It is not intended to turn you off cruising; instead, it is the opposite—all, of course, when it becomes safe, and we feel happy to do so.
+But as someone who loves cruising, please note I wrote this with my tongue in my right cheek.
+It is not intended to turn you off cruising.
+Instead, it is the opposite— because I enjoy nothing better than wave watching and blue sky fawning.